metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

-- `authentication_method` (String) # The authentication method, either OAuth or ManagedIdentity.
-See https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview
+- `authentication_method` (String) # The authentication method, either OAuth or ManagedIdentity.See https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview
 - `client_id` (String) Optional client ID.
 Only required with the OAuth authentication method.
 - `client_secret` (Attributes) Optional client secret.
 Only required with the OAuth authentication method. (see [below for nested schema](#nestedatt--spec--azure_sd_configs--client_secret))
 - `environment` (String) The Azure environment.
 - `port` (Number) The port to scrape metrics from.
-If using the public IP address, this must instead be specified in the relabeling rule.
+If using the public IP address, this mustinstead be specified in the relabeling rule.
 - `refresh_interval` (String) RefreshInterval configures the refresh interval at which Prometheus will re-read the instance list.
 - `resource_group` (String) Optional resource group name.
 Limits discovery to this resource group.
 - `tenant_id` (String) Optional tenant ID.
 Only required with the OAuth authentication method.